mgeisler/version-sync/README.md

 ```

 This integration test will ensure that the dependencies mentioned in
-your `README.md` file is kept in sync with your crate version and that
+your `README.md` file are kept in sync with your crate version and
-your `html_root_url` points to the correct documentation on docs.rs.
+that your `html_root_url` points to the correct documentation on
+docs.rs.
 If everything is well, the test passes:

 ```
 $ cargo test